Hiwonder-docs/Jetson-Orin-Nano/source/docs/9_ROS1_Basic_Lesson.md

 2)  Simple stureture and high integration.

-3)  Pentiful tool packages and supporting multiple programming languages.
+3)  Plentiful tool packages and supporting multiple programming languages.
 Each of packages adopts different programming language.

 4)  Free and open source